Xiao Ruoteng

-Xiao Ruoteng (肖若腾 (蕭若騰, Xiào Ruòténg), born 30 January 1996) is a Chinese artistic gymnast.
+Xiao Ruoteng (肖若腾 (肖若騰, Xiào Ruòténg), born 30 January 1996) is a Chinese artistic gymnast.
 He competed at the 2020 and 2024 Olympic Games, winning five medals.
 He is the 2017 World all-around champion and the 2018 World pommel horse champion.
 As a member of the Chinese team, he is a 2018 World champion and a two-time Asian Games champion (2018, 2022).
 He is also the 2017 Asian all-around and pommel horse champion.

 Early life

 Xiao was born on 30 January 1996 in Beijing.
 His parents signed him up for gymnastics at age five because he was an active child.

-Career
+Gymnastics career

 2015–16

 Xiao won gold medals on the pommel horse and the horizontal bar at the 2015 São Paulo World Cup.
 He then competed at the Asian Championships in Hiroshima and helped the Chinese team win silver behind Japan.
 Individually, he won a silver medal on the pommel horse behind Kazuma Kaya.
 He was then selected to compete at the World Championships in Glasgow alongside Deng Shudi, Lin Chaopan, Liu Yang, You Hao, and Zhang Chenglong.
 The team won the bronze medal behind Japan and Great Britain after Xiao fell off the pommel horse.
 This marked the first time since 2003 that the Chinese team did not win the gold medal at the World Championships.
 Xiao qualified for the individual all-around final, where he finished in ninth place.

 Xiao injured his elbow during training and was unable to compete in the 2016 Olympic Games.
 He considered retirement due to the injury but decided to continue competing.